pluralsight/guides/in-review/java-and-j2ee/java-8-stream-api-part-1/article.md

 Optional<T> findFirst()
 ```

-That search for an element in a stream.
-Since there's a possibility that an element couldn't be found (if the stream is empty, for example), the return type of this methods is an `Optional`.
+`find` methods search for an element in a stream.
+Since there's a possibility that an element isn't be found (if the stream is empty, for example), `find` methods return an `Optional`.

-And methods ending with *Match*:
+The other way to search is through methods ending with *Match*:
 ```java
 boolean allMatch(Predicate<? super T> predicate) boolean anyMatch(Predicate<? super T> predicate) boolean noneMatch(Predicate<? super T> predicate)
 ```

-That indicate if a certain element matches the given predicate, that's why they return a boolean.
+`match` methods indicate whether a certain element **matches** the given predicate.
+They return a boolean.

-Since all these methods return a type different than a stream, they are considered **terminal** operations.
+> Since all these methods return a type different than a stream, they are considered **terminal** operations.

 `findAny()` and `findFirst()` practically do the same, they return the first element they find in a stream:
 ```java